-Organisers of Auckland Black Lives Matter march slam Prime Minister Jacinda Ardern
+Organisers of Auckland Black Lives Matter march defend social distancing measures

 However, spokeswoman Shalene Williams had other words for the Prime Minister.

-He has also used the event as an example of more and more people flouting current rules and has therefore stressed the need for New Zealand to move to alert level 1 immediately.
+He has also used the event as an example of more and more people flouting current rules and has stressed the need for New Zealand to move to alert level 1 immediately.

 But Williams said the organisers followed rules and did everything else right to keep those attending safe.